Chip And Break-Resistant Dinnerware For RVing & Camping

 The set we’re looking at is their Everyday Tableware Set.
 It includes four bowls, four plates, and four mugs/cups.
 There are different colors to choose from.
 Each item feels very durable and high-quality.
 The dinner plates measure 9.5 inches, and both the bowls and the cups can hold 16 oz of liquid.

-It’s a BPA and melamine free product that is also dishwasher safe.
+It’s a BPA and melamine free product that is also dishwasher and microwave safe.

-The Preserve Everyday Tableware Set is a set that I recommend for any traveler.
+The Preserve Everyday Tableware Set are unbreakable dishes that I recommend for any traveler.
 It would work great in an RV, even for full-timers, as each item is very durable and would last a long time.
 If you’re the kind of camper that buys disposable plates, bowls, and mugs and throws them away after one use, I dare you to try something like these, and you’ll quickly realize that they’re not as hard to clean or deal with as you might think.

 Four plates, bowls, and salad plates are included in the kit, and there are different designs to choose from.
 I like the beige one myself.